 There are a number of degree options available for aspiring data analysts.
 Degree options include a bachelor's degree in computer science, a master's degree in information science and a graduate certificate in applied statistics.
 Each of these programs includes intense studies in mathematics, statistics and data analysis.
-Admission to graduate programs requires applicants to hold a bachelor's degree, sometimes with prerequisite math coursework.
 Graduates are prepared for careers in technology, finance, economics and more.

 Bachelor of Science in Computer Science

 The computer science major consists of studies in statistics, information systems design and management, programming databases and more, and takes four years to complete.
 Computer science courses are comprised of studies in telecommunications, system architecture, database design and more.
 Applicants must have a high school diploma or its equivalent.
 Students learn about topics such as:

 Master of Science in Information Science